 Book your accommodations in and around Vipava * and Otocec * here.

 Travel Guide for Slovenia * you can order at Amazon.

-More tips for Wine tourism, wine areas and wine experiences here.
+More tips for Wine tourism, wine areas and wine experiences can be found here.

 Do you already know: